As an Amazon Associate I earn from qualifying purchases.

-We also have some really great grilling tools that my son is making.
+We also have some really great grilling tools that my son is making for Red River Iron.
 Both are great gift ideas for Father’s Day, which is just around the corner!
 I can’t help but brag on him, he’s so talented – just like his dad!

 We just have the best time when we can all get together for a great meal.
 Last week we grilled these excellent t-bones and we decided to grill every Friday night so you will have lots of grilling recipes coming your way.
 Let me know if you have any requests.